 Some white markings are permittable on their black coats.

 The rarest Cane Corso coat color appears to be the Straw Cane Corso.
 There is only one to be found in the USA and about 10 to 20 of them in the whole world.

 However, chocolate, liver, and Isabella are all rare, for they rely on regressive genes and therefore occur less frequently.

-Is it okay to get a rare-colored Cane Corso?
+Is it okay to get a rare color of this breed?

 The fact that some dogs are actually bred for special rare colors, brings its own problems.